fk1603/Load-Forecasting/README.md

  3. **Compare results**

-    Run `create_boxplots.py` to generate boxplots used for model comparison
+    Run `create_boxplots.py` to generate box plots used for model comparison

 ## Notes